-Som medlem de europæiske gallerisammenslutningers organisation, FEAGA, anerkender DGS' medlemsgallerier FEAGA's
+Som medlem de europæiske gallerisammenslutningers organisation, FEAGA, anerkender DG' medlemsgallerier FEAGA's

 Code of Ethics and Professional Practices